Bioconductor/packagebuilder/documentation/Troubleshooting.md

 On windows the server.py script is managed by a windows task scheduler.

-On windows you should log into the build node as Administrator.
+On windows you should log into the build node as pkgbuild.
 You can examine the server logs by switching to the packagebuilder directory, which is `C:\Users\pkgbuild\packagebuilder`.
 You can examine server.log in the same way as you would on a unix node.
 The file `server.log` exist and contain